Quansight-Labs/jupyter-a11y-mgmt/docs/roadmap/intro.md

 This roadmap will be updated periodically.
 Check back to find what's been completed and what's to be worked on next.

-Tasks that have been completed will be listed on the changelog (🚧 coming soon!)
+Tasks that have been completed will be listed on the [changelog.](done.md)

 ### Start learning about accessibility